What makes GFS different from other girls’ youth groups?

 Is GFS a Christian organisation?

 Over the years, the work of the organisation has evolved to keep pace with the changing needs of girls and young women.
 Today, as stated in our registration with the Charity Commission, the purpose of our work is ‘to advance education and any other charitable purpose for the benefit of women and girls’.
 Our Articles of Association state that GFS works with women and girls of all religious faiths and of none.
-With this in mind, we work with groups in all settings where our work can bring enrichment to the lives of girls and young women.

 We do not provide groups with religion-based content, however those groups who choose to are free to incorporate elements of faith.
 These groups are clearly identified to ensure parents are aware of any elements of faith.